Weak Hero: Viewership

 Weak Heros popularity was driven primarily through word of mouth and positive comments on social media and communities.
 The drama became an overnight hit, immediately becoming Wavve's number one drama in paid subscribers within the first day, garnering a 9.9 rating overseas through iQIYI, Kocowa, and Viki, and glowing reviews from critics.
 According to the data compiled by Good Data Corporation, it ranked first in the 'OTT Topic' drama/series category for four consecutive weeks.
 According to Wavve, Weak Hero was the first OTT series to rank in Kocowa top 3 for viewing time and remained in the top 10 ranking on iQiyi Taiwan and North America.
 It also ranked second in the rankings for the 3rd week of November 19–25, compiled by OTT integrated search site Kinolights.
+According to data from Showlabs, Weak Hero ranked tenth on Netflix in the United States during the week of 24–30 March 2025.